Challenge / Goal

 Under the Smart Lighting measure of the Grow Smarter project, the goal is to demonstrate and test three different technologies for smart street lighting: remote, self-controlled and sensor-controlled LED lighting, for pedestrians and cyclists and how these solutions increase traffic safety and perceived security.
 Another aspect of the investigation is to test different manufacturers, technologies and CMS in the same system, which previously has been difficult due to proprietary issues.

 The aim is to identify the best technology which can be scaled up in the city of Stockholm.

-In this Use Case, Remote controlled LED street lighting is piloted an analysed.
+In this Use Case, remote controlled LED street lighting is piloted and analysed.

-All luminaires are connected to a Central Management System (CMS) where a diming schedule runs.
+All luminaire are connected to a Central Management System (CMS) where a diming schedule runs.